Petrol cars – should you sell?

 So, it’s highly unlikely to see any ban on petrol cars in any current car owner’s lifetime.
 But you will see the numbers of petrol and diesel cars start to decline on UK roads in the next few decades, and petrol stations will be likely to decline in number around the same time.

-Making a final decision on buying or selling a petrol car
+Making a final decision on selling your petrol car

-Although it’s important to be aware of future regulations, the planned ban on new petrol and diesel vehicles from 2040 shouldn’t impact your current car buying or selling decisions.
+Although it’s important to be aware of future regulations, the planned ban on new petrol and diesel vehicles from 2040 shouldn’t impact your current car selling decisions.

-The average life of a new car is around 16 years, meaning that your next purchase will be likely to pass through three more owners and be ready for a scrappage scheme before running an internal combustion engine becomes a problem.
+The average life of a new car is around 16 years, meaning that your next purchase will be likely to pass through three more owners and be ready for scrapping before running an internal combustion engine becomes a problem.

 With electric cars becoming better and cheaper almost every month, there will soon be a point where they make more sense for many buyers.

-Within a decade, the situation will certainly change but if you’re looking to buy or sell a petrol car at the moment, there’s no reason not to go ahead.
+Within a decade, the situation will certainly change but if you’re looking to sell a petrol car at the moment, there’s no urgent reason to go ahead.

 If you’ve found this guide useful, or want more advice on buying, selling and owning cars of any type whether petrol or not, why not check out some of our other useful buying and selling guides?